W4t3rM3ll0n/ksy/README.md

-# Seller Toolbox
+# CS protocol
-A handy seller toolbox which helps online sellers maintain inventory, daily to dos, get analytic reports and more.
+A handy CS which helps online seller maintain inventory, daily to dos, get analytic reports and more.

 ## Getting Started